katelyn-zhao/lol-dragon-analysis/README.md

 The features I have added are described below:

 - `side`: The side of the map in which the team's Nexus resides.
 In League of Legends, the side a team is on can effect the ease at which the team can take neutral objectives.
 The Blue side has easier access to the Dragon Pit, while the Red side has easier access to the Baron Pit.
 These differences are one of the reasons why I chose to include this feature.
-The values themselves are nominal categorical and were encoded using OneHotEncoder.
+The values themselves are nominal categorical and were encoded using **OneHotEncoder**.

 - `heralds`: Another neutral objective available towards the beginning of the game.
-The values are quantitative and were transformed using StandardScaler.
+The values are quantitative and were transformed using **StandardScaler**.

 - `barons`: Anther neutral objective available towards the middle to end of the game.
-The values are quantitative and were transformed using StandardScaler.
+The values are quantitative and were transformed using **StandardScaler**.

 - `visionscore`: A way to quantify a team's contribution to vision control during a match.
 It is made up of 3 main components: ward placing, ward clearing, and vision denial.
 Vision is crucial in a League of Legends game, as it provides information that directly influence strategy and gameplay.
 In the case of neutral objectives, maintaining vision around Dragons, Barons, and Rift Heralds ensure a team can secure or contest these objectives safely and efficiently, which is why I chose to include this feature.
-The values are quantitative and were transformed using StandardScaler before model fitting.
+The values are quantitative and were transformed using **StandardScaler** before model fitting.

 I used GridSearchCV to find the best hyperparameters for the RandomTreeClassifier.
 The best hyperparameters were:
-- criterion: entropy
+- criterion: gini
-- max_depth: 12
+- max_depth: 10
 - min_samples_split: 10
-- n_estimators: 200
+- n_estimators: 100

 The new model's performance can be quantified with the following metrics:

-- Accuracy on Training Data: **0.8980645927333175**
+- Accuracy on Training Data: **0.8977677511279981**
-- Accuracy on Testing Data: **0.8817663817663818**
+- Accuracy on Testing Data: **0.872269705603039**

-- F1-score on Training Data: **0.9015299666398251**
+- F1-score on Training Data: **0.9008293020041463**
-- F1-score on Testing Data: **0.8833723653395784**
+- F1-score on Testing Data: **0.8765488756310233**

 Compared to the baseline model, the new model performs better.